-The purpose of this report is to provide relevant information, supplied by the applicant, to assist in identifying the affected parties and to outline the relevant issues necessary to complete assessment of the application, now that it has been accepted.
+The purpose of this Initial Assessment Report is to provide relevant information, supplied by the Applicant, to assist in identifying the affected parties and to outline the relevant issues necessary to complete assessment of the application.
 The information needed to complete the assessment will include information received from public submissions.

-There is currently no approval for the sale and use of food from cotton line COT102.
-If this application is successful, FSANZ will amend the Code and insert a permission to use food from cotton line COT102 in the Table to clause 2 of Standard 1.5.2.
+There is currently no approval for the sale and use of food from sugar beet line H7-1.
+If this application is successful, FSANZ will amend the Code and insert a permission to use food from sugar beet line H7-1 in the Table to clause 2 of Standard 1.5.2.